 Good lord, I love brown butter.
 The nutty, caramelly flavor takes most recipes to the next level of awesome.
 And, as we’ve already established, I love malt.
-So these cookies clearly needed to happen.
+So these malted brown butter cookies clearly needed to happen.

 I may eventually compare these to another brown butter cookie recipe I stumbled across, but once I pulled these out of the oven and let them cool off enough to land in my mouth, all thoughts of comparison went out the window!